andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 - Add an option to give each flow their own name/label (e.g. replace/add to b*S*I by calling "infection process").
 Similar to flowlabels and flownames for boxes.

-- Explaine limitations on naming of variables and parameters in vignette and when describing input structure for prepare_diagram()
+- Explain limitations on naming of variables and parameters in vignette and when describing input structure for prepare_diagram()

 - At start of prepare_diagram function, the input should be checked to make sure it looks as needed.
 If not, a meaningful error message should be given to user.